yashmithaa/MorseCodeBot/README.md

 # MorseCodeBot
-A discord bot that helps you translate and learn Morse code!
+A discord bot that helps you translate and encode or decode Morse code!